-A proposal to include a species in the Appendices or to transfer a species from one Appendix to another or to delete a species from the Appendices must be submitted by a Party at least 150 days before a CoP [Article XV.1(a) of the Convention; Rule 22.1].
+A proposal to include a species in the Appendices, to transfer a species from one Appendix to another or to delete a species from the Appendices must be submitted by a Party at least 150 days before a CoP [Article XV. paragraph 1 (a), of the Convention; Rule 22.1].
 The Parties, however, may amend species proposals before approving or rejecting them, a process that raises several questions of procedure.

 The process for approving an amendment to a species proposal differs depending on whether the proponent amends the proposal or another Party proposes to amend it.
-Rule 22.2 allows the proponent to withdraw or amend the proposal to reduce its scope of effect "at any time".
-The use of the phrase "at any time" indicates that a vote is not necessary to amend the proposal at the request of the proponent, and this has been the practice of the Parties.
+Rule 22.2 allows the proponent to withdraw or amend the proposal to reduce its scope "at any time".
+The use of the phrase "at any time" indicates that a vote is not necessary to amend the proposal at the request of the proponent.
 In contrast, Rule 23.5 allows any Party to "propose" an amendment, which must be put to a vote.
-When a non-proponent proposes an amendment, the Parties must vote by a two-thirds majority to amend the species proposal, and then vote a second time to approve the amended species proposal.
-Once a proposal has been amended, the original proposal is void; the amended proposal cannot be re-amended to the original proposal (Rule 22.2).